ranob/testgft/README.md

     * **`application`**: A module that orchestrates use cases and handles framework responsibilities like transactions.
     * **`infrastructure`**: A module containing the Spring Boot application, web (REST) and persistence (JPA) adapters.

-* **Manual DTO/Entity Mapping**: For object mapping between layers (e.g., Entity to Domain, Domain to DTO), manual mapping was chosen over libraries like MapStruct.
-Given the simplicity of the models in this project, manual mapping is more direct, avoids extra dependencies, and adheres to the principle of keeping the solution minimal, as requested.
+* **Manual DTO/Entity Mapping**: Manual mapping was used for converting objects between layers (e.g., Entity to Domain, Domain to DTO) due to the simplicity of this example.
+For real-world, more complex projects, using a dedicated mapping library like MapStruct would be the recommended approach to ensure type safety and reduce boilerplate code.

 * **Comprehensive Testing Strategy**: A robust testing pyramid has been implemented:
     * **Unit Tests**: To verify business logic and component behavior in isolation.